-Object Description VLAN User A VLAN User is a module that uses services of the VLAN management functionality to configure VLAN memberships and VLAN port configuration such as PVID, UVID.
-Currently we support following VLAN : - Admin : This is referred as static. - NAS : NAS provides port-based authentication, which involves communications between a Supplicant, Authenticator, and an Authentication Server. - GVRP : GVRP (GARP VLAN Registration Protocol or Generic VLAN Registration Protocol) is a protocol that facilitates control of virtual local area networks (VLANs) within a larger network . - Voice VLAN : Voice VLAN is a VLAN configured specially for voice traffic typically originating from IP phones. - MVR : MVR is used to eliminate the need to duplicate multicast traffic for subscribers in each VLAN.
-Multicast traffic for all channels is sent only on a single (multicast) VLAN.
+A VLAN User is a module that uses services of the VLAN management functionality to configure VLAN memberships and VLAN port configure as PVID, UVID.
+Currently we support following VLAN: Admin: This is reffered as static.
+NAS: NAS provides port-based authentication, which involves communications between a Supplicant, Authenticator, and an Aut Server.
+GVRP: GVRP (GARP VLAN Registration Protocol or Generic VL Registration Protocol) is a protocol that facilitates control of virtual networks (VLANs) within a larger network. uration such as PVID, UVID.
+Currently we support following VLAN: Admin: This is reffered as static.
+NAS: NAS provides port-based authentication, which involves communications between a Supplicant, Authenticator, and an Aut Server.
+GVRP: GVRP (GARP VLAN Registration Protocol or Generic VL Registration Protocol) is a protocol that facilitates control of virtual Admin: This is reffered as static.
+NAS: NAS provides port-based authentication, which involves communications between a Supplicant, Authenticator, and an Aut Server.
+GVRP: GVRP (GARP VLAN Registration Protocol or Generic VL Registration Protocol) is a protocol that facilitates control of virtual thentication NAS: NAS provides port-based authentication, which involves communications between a Supplicant, Authenticator, and an Aut Server.
+GVRP: GVRP (GARP VLAN Registration Protocol or Generic VL Registration Protocol) is a protocol that facilitates control of virtual thentication communications between a Supplicant, Authenticator, and an Aut Server. - GVRP: GVRP (GARP VLAN Registration Protocol or Generic VL Registration Protocol) is a protocol that facilitates control of virtual thentication Server. - GVRP : GVRP (GARP VLAN Registration Protocol or Generic VL Registration Protocol) is a protocol that facilitates control of virtual thentication - GVRP : GVRP (GARP VLAN Registration Protocol or Generic VL Registration Protocol) is a protocol that facilitates control of virtual Registration Protocol) is a protocol that facilitates control of virtua AN networks (VLANs) within a larger network al local area Hothorica (VE 1149) Willing a larger hothoric. - Voice VLAN : Voice VLAN is a VLAN configured specially for voice ce traffic typically originating from IP phones. - MVR : MVR is used to eliminate the need to duplicate multicast tr raffic for subscribers in each VLAN.
+Multicast traffic for all channels is sen it only on a single (multicast) VLAN.
 Port Members A row of check boxes for each port is displayed for each VLAN ID.
 If a port is included in a VLAN, an image will be displayed.
-If a port is included in a Forbidden port list, an image 🗵 will be displayed.
-If a port is included in a Forbidden port list and dynamic VLAN user register VLAN on same Forbidden port, then conflict port will be displayed as conflict port. • VLAN Membership The VLAN Membership Status page shall show the current VLAN port members for all VLANs configured by a selected VLAN User (selection shall be allowed by a Combo Box).
-When ALL VLAN Users are selected, it shall show this information for all the VLAN Users, and this is by default.
-VLAN membership allows the frames classified to the VLAN ID to be forwarded on the respective VLAN member ports.
+If a port is included in a Forbidden port list, an image 🗵 will be disp played.
+If a port is included in a Forbidden port list and dynamic VLAN user r register VLAN on same Forbidden port, then conflict port will be displayed as conflict port.
+VLAN Membership The VLAN Membership Status Page shall show the current VLAN po ort members for all VLANs configured by a selected VLAN User (selection shall be e allowed by a Combo Box).
+When ALL VLAN Users are selected, it shall show the is information for all the VLAN Users, and this is by default.
+VLAN mem nbership allows the frames classified to the VLAN ID to be forwarded on the re- espective VLAN member ports.